-The course will uplift about: 1.
-Understand and appreciate the specific contributions of the Red Cross/Red Crescent movement to the practice and conceptual understanding of disaster management and humanitarian response and their significance in the current context.
-2. Recognize issues, debates and challenges arising from the nexus between paradigm of Course objective development and disasters.
-Course objective development and disasters.
-3. Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives.
-4. Respond to disaster risk reduction initiatives and disasters in an effective, humane and sustainable manner.
-At the successful completion of course the student will gain: 1. knowledge and understanding of the disaster phenomenon, its different contextual aspects, impacts and public health consequences.
-2 Variable and independent in a of the International Street are for Director Deduction (ID) Course outcomes 2.
-Knowledge and understanding of the International Strategy for Disaster Reduction (UN-ISDR) and to increase skills and abilities for implementing the Disaster Risk Reduction (DRR) Course outcomes Strategy.
-Suategy.
-3. Ensure skills and abilities to analyse potential effects of disasters and of the strategies and methods to deliver public health response to avert these effects.
+The course will uplift about: Understand and appreciate the specific contributions of the Red Cross/Red Crescent movement to the practice and conceptual understanding of disaster management and humanitarian response and their significance in the current context.
+Course objective Recognize issues, debates and challenges arising from the nexus between paradigm of development and disasters.
+Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives.
+Respond to disaster risk reduction initiatives and disasters in an effective, humane and sustainable manner.
+At the successful completion of course the student will gain: knowledge and understanding of the disaster phenomenon, its different contextual aspects, impacts and public health consequences.
+Course outcomes Knowledge and understanding of the International Strategy for Disaster Reduction (UNISDR) and to increase skills and abilities for implementing the Disaster Risk Reduction (DRR) Strategy.
+Ensure skills and abilities to analyse potential effects of disasters and of the strategies and methods to deliver public health response to avert these effects.